Print

 Policy/Procedure Administration

-The Executive Director of Human Resources, Jodi Williams, or designee is responsible for the development of procedures to implement and administer this policy.
+The Executive Director of Human Resources, Jodi Williams, or DER is responsible for the development of procedures to implement and administer this policy.
 Ms. Williams may be reached at jwilliams@wlu.edu or 540-458-8318 with questions about program administration.
 For information on counseling and treatment programs, employees may contact Ms. Williams, or the Carilion EAP at 800-992-1931 or http://www.carilionclinic.org/eap.

 Revision History